veebull/jetton-black-white-lists/README.md

     ```
 5.  replace WALLET_MNEMONIC variable with your 24 words of seed phrase
 6. Be sure that on this wallet there is enough money for deploying and other actions with smart contract
-7. Upload your metadata.json file to github or another internet place.
+7. There are two ways to add metadata.
+OnChain means that data will be at blockchain, OffChain means that data will be on external server.
+If you want use OffChain, you can Upload your metadata.json file to github or another internet place.
 File to upload locate in path [data/jetton-metadata.json](data/jetton-metadata.json).
 When you upload get link with raw data only.
+    Or if you want use OnChain method, you can use only local file at [data/jetton-metadata.json](data/jetton-metadata.json), customize it inside file or do it late in menu.

     ```
     {